 Dimension must also make HTTP requests to these addresses.
 If you use proxies in your Firebox configuration (for example, the HTTP-proxy policy), you must make exceptions to allow Dimension to contact the Ubuntu addresses.

 When you deploy your instance of Dimension behind a firewall (a gateway Firebox or another NAT device), before you add a Firebox to Dimension for management, make sure the firewall is set for correct port-forwarding to Dimension, and then make sure your Dimension instance is configured to use the Firewall's IP address in the Public Accessibility settings.
 If you change the port used for connections to Dimension, you must also make sure that the firewall that Dimension is behind includes a rule to forward traffic from the new port to port 443.
-For more information about how to configure Public Accessibility settings for Dimension, see Configure General Server Settings.
+For more information about how to configure Public Accessibility settings for Dimension, go to Configure General Server Settings.